-To honour Métis Week, the City of Beaumont will officially proclaim November 14-20 as Métis Week in Beaumont and will raise the Métis flag at the Beaumont Sport and Recreation Centre on November 16, 2021.
+To honour Métis Week, the City of Beaumont is officially proclaiming November 13-19 as Métis Week in Beaumont and is raising the Métis flag at City Hall for the week.

 By doing so, the City recognizes the important role that Métis people have played in the founding and development of Beaumont, and the contributions they continue to make to our great city.

-As part of last year's celebration of Metis Week in Beaumont, we asked our Métis residents what it means to them to be Métis.
+In 2020, we asked several residents what it means to them to be Métis.
 Watch the videos below to hear about their unique perspectives and histories.